 The foreign language requirement is to be satisfied in one of the following

-- Six hours of course work beyond the intermediate level in one European language;
+- Six hours of course work at the intermediate (second-year) level in one European language;

-- Course work through the intermediate level in two European languages;
+- Course work through the beginner (first year) level in two European languages;

 - Demonstration of proficiency equivalent to either of the preceding options; or